Close Menu

 During the tantrum:

-• Let them feel their feelings.
+• Let them feel what they’re feeling

 After the tantrum:

-• Don’t bring it up again.
+• Don’t bring it up again

-• Move forward with your day.
+• Move on with your day

-Learning how to handle toddler tantrums in public doesn’t happen overnight.
-I still have hard days.
-Sometimes I carry my son out of the store like a sack of potatoes while he screams.
+Sometimes I still have to carry my son out of a store like a sack of potatoes while he screams.

 Share.
 Facebook Pinterest LinkedIn Copy Link